Doctoral Degree Programme

 |A brief description of evaluation principles:|

 The way and conditions of evaluation are specified in detail in the Study Rules of the Brno University of Technology, and they include an annual check of the studies of a student and an evaluation of the student by his/her supervisor and by the board of the branch.
-When completing the courses of the individual study plan of a student, the examinations are evaluated using ECTS scale with six values (excellent 1A, very good 2B, good 2C, satisfactory 3D, sufficient 3E, failed 4F).
-State examinations are evaluated using a two valued scale (passed, failed).
+When completing the courses of the individual study plan of a student, the examinations are evaluated using scale with four values: excellent, very good, good, and failed.
+State examinations are evaluated using a two valued scale: passed, failed.